Following on my “The 15 Best Personal Finance Books to Read,” I thought I’d keep a reading list for personal development and self-help books too.

 Life is so unfair.
 Ha.

-So, here’s my personal development and self-help books reading list.
+So, here’s my personal development and self-help book reading list.

-I can’t wait to devour them, learn and share my thoughts with you.
+I can’t wait to devour them, learn from them and share my thoughts with you.

 And here are three ways you can get your hands on these awesome self-help books.

 ♠ Public Library: Get a library card and sign up for Libby.
 Enjoy full access to thousands of FREE physical books, ebooks, and audiobooks.